TomFrankly/notion-helper/README.md

   .richText("Artist", album.artist)
   .date("Released", album.release_date)
   .heading1("Tracklist")

-// Loop through the tracks to add numbered list items album.tracks.forEach((track) => {
-  // num() is an alias function for numberedListItem().
-Use number() for number properties builder.num(track)
-}

-// Add the album art section, then build the final page object const result = builder
-  .heading1("Album Art")
+  .loop("numbered_list_item", album.tracks) // The loop() method can create blocks from an array .heading1("Album Art")
   .image(album.cover)
   .build() // Call build() at the end of the chain

-// We called parentDb(), so result.content is a page object we can use
+// We called parentDb(), so builder.content is a page object we can use
-// to create a new page in our target database const response = await notion.pages.create(result.content)
+// to create a new page in our target database const response = await notion.pages.create(builder.content)
 ```

 The result: